hunght/yt-dlp-gui/docs/AUTO_START_IMPLEMENTATION.md

 ---

-This implementation provides a robust, cross-platform auto-start solution that integrates seamlessly with iTracksy's existing architecture while following platform-specific best practices and security guidelines.
+This implementation provides a robust, cross-platform auto-start solution that integrates seamlessly with YT-DLP GUI's existing architecture while following platform-specific best practices and security guidelines.